GearedApp/react-native-android-alarms/README.md

  import moment from 'moment';
  import { AsyncStorage } from "react-native";

  alarmID = ... // String or number, whatever you want.
 Necessary to identify your alarm.
-You can save it with AsyncStorage to further use (e.g. to load it and cancel alarm in another scene or in case app was restarted) alarmTime = Number(moment()) + 5000; // In this case alarm will be triggered in 5 seconds.
+You can save it with AsyncStorage for further use (e.g. to load it and cancel an alarm in another scene or in case the app was restarted) alarmTime = Number(moment()) + 5000; // In this case alarm will be triggered in 5 seconds.
 You can also edit moment() itself to your correct time

  // Set the alarm and return the time